dedis/cothority/README.md

 ### Using the CoSi Client

-To tell the CoSi client which cothority it should use for signing requests, you need to configure it with a cothority configuration file.
+To tell the CoSi client which cothority it should use for signing requests, you need to configure it with a configuration file.
 One option is to use the [DEDIS cothority configuration file](https://github.com/dedis/cothority/blob/master/dedis-servers.toml) which is included in this repository.
 To have a shortcut for later on, set:

 ```
 $ export COTHORITY=$GOPATH/src/github.com/cothority/conode/dedis-cothority.toml